dataminelab/LearningSpark/README.md

 https://github.com/dataminelab/docker-spark

 ```
-# connect to docker

-# to run a specific example from within the docker
+# to run a specific example (from within the docker)
 cd /var/examples
 # this might take few minutes on the first run
 sbt package